enkidevs/curriculum/python/core/working-with-strings/efficient-concatenation-with-join.md

 Let's see a few examples of how to update strings more efficiently and prevent unnecessary memory usage.

-For instance, a naive approach to combining a list of strings into a single string would be to use a loop and string concatenation:
+For instance, a naive approach to combining a list of strings into a single string would be to use a loop and string concatenation[1]:
 ```python
 s = ""
 for substring in list:
   s += substring
 ```

-The above code is actually a common mistake when building large strings[1].
+The above code is actually a common mistake when building large strings[2].
 Instead, use:

 ```python
 s = "".join(list)